Chipt-Productions/aoc-swift-2023/README.md

-# Advent of Code Swift Starter Project
+# Learning Swift through Advent of Code

 [![Language](https://img.shields.io/badge/language-Swift-red.svg)](https://swift.org)

 Daily programming puzzles at [Advent of Code](<https://adventofcode.com/>), by [Eric Wastl](<http://was.tl/>).
-This is a small example starter project for building Advent of Code solutions.
+This project was created from a small example starter project for building Advent of Code solutions using Swift.

 ## Usage